zaid-devel/Learning_React/01/Readme.md

 ``` javascript
 const [state, dispatch] = useReducer(reducer, initialState);
 ```
-  - reducer: A function that determines how the state should change based on the action received.
+  - `reducer`: A function that determines how the state should change based on the action received.
-  - initialState: The starting value of the state.
+  - `initialState`: The starting value of the state.

 ![Syntax](https://i.ibb.co/C6prhJc/Screenshot-2024-11-25-221048.png)